 Yes.
-Northland customers with an HD television equipped with a digital QAM tuner can receive HD channels for free, with no additional equipment.
+Northland customers with an HD television that is equipped with a digital QAM tuner can receive HD channels for free, with no additional equipment.
+For instructions on how to tune these channels, please see our article on scanning for QAM channels.
 May not be available in all areas.
-Some restrictions may apply. .
+Some restrictions may apply.

 You can connect digital cable to any number of TVs in your home for a low fee per month for each additional TV.

 Although a digital cable box is not required for each TV in your home, only TVs that are connected to a digital cable box will be able to receive channels above 99 and use the interactive programming guide.
 Areas that have transitioned to all digital service will require a digital cable box for each TV in the home.